translate/pootle/docs/server/commands.rst

 .. note:: Disabled projects are processed.

+.. note:: Don't run this command while having multiple workers running simultaneously.
+It should be run with a single worker process.

 It's necessary to run this command after installing or upgrading Pootle.
 Also consider running this command when things might go out-of-sync: if you make changes directly in the database, if the cache backend has been restarted, etc.